-The cooling system in your vehicle is filled with DEX-COOL[®] engine coolant.
-This coolant is designed to remain in your vehicle for 5 years or 150,000 miles (240 000 km), whichever occurs first, if you add only DEX-COOL[®] extended life coolant.
+The cooling system in your vehicle is filled with DEX-COOL® engine coolant.
+This coolant is designed to remain in your vehicle for 5 years or 150,000 miles (240 000 km), whichever occurs first, if you add only DEX-COOL® extended life coolant.

 The following explains your cooling system and how to add coolant when it is low.
-If you have a problem with engine overheating, see "Engine Overheating" in the Index.
+If you have a problem with engine overheating, see Engine Overheating on page 5-28.